Ethnicity pay gap

 The ethnicity pay gap is different to equal pay

 Equal pay deals with the pay differences between people who carry out the same jobs, similar jobs or work of equal value.
 It is unlawful to pay people unequally because of their ethnicity.
-The ethnicity pay gap shows the difference in the average pay between those who are white British and those who belong to a minority ethnic group in a workforce.
+The ethnicity pay gap shows the difference in the average pay between those who are White British and those who belong to a minority ethnic group in a workforce.

-NCHA is committed to the principle of equal opportunities and equal treatment for all colleagues, regardless of sex, race, religion or belief, age, marriage or civil partnership, pregnancy/maternity, sexual orientation, gender reassignment or disability.
+We are committed to the principle of equal opportunities and equal treatment for all colleagues, regardless of sex, race, religion or belief, age, marriage or civil partnership, pregnancy/maternity, sexual orientation, gender reassignment or disability.
 As such, we use a job evaluation scheme to grade roles and determine pay.

 Addressing the ethnicity pay gap